 "I hadn't had a car in 14 years.
 That was a big adjustment.
 I was used to taking the subway and everything being loud from the moment I woke up," she says.

 But the change of pace and the warmth of the community quickly won her over.
 Gone were the days of walking with her head down, avoiding eye contact and the need to always be "on."
-In DuBois, Rachel found herself embracing the leisurely rhythm of small-town life.
+In Dubois, Rachel found herself embracing the leisurely rhythm of small-town life.

 "There's no traffic here and people wave to you as they pass you on the road even if they don't know you.
 I like to say I didn't lose my Midwesterness in New York City, but I did, I called it my New York City Crust.
 But here, everybody says hi or ‘how are you today?' and people actually wait for the answer.”